Timberborn: How to Use the Fluid Dump for Reliable Irrigation

 Instant deliveryNo spam, unsubscribe anytime

-How the Fluid Dump performs in real settlement planning
+How it fits real settlement planning

-• Short hauling path: better uptime because workers spend less time walking.
+• Short hauling path: better uptime, because workers spend less time walking.

 • Stable upstream supply: the dump cannot relocate water you do not have.